MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/mainframe-data-replication-azure-data-platform-content.md

 - Use lifecycle policy to move data between access tiers in Azure storage.

-- In Azure storage, if there's no access for a time, move your data from a hotter access tier to a cooler.
-You can move data from a cooler access tier to an archive access tier.
+- In Azure storage, if there's no access for a period of time, move your data from a hotter access tier to a cooler one.
+You can also move data from a cooler access tier to an archive access tier.

 - Use [Azure Advisor](https://azure.microsoft.com/products/advisor) to find underused resources.
 Get recommendations on how to reconfigure or consolidate resources to reduce your spending.